 These amenity-rich department stores offer one-stop shopping and include places to rest and take tea or have a meal in their restaurants, cafes, and bars.
-Some even have spas and beauty salons in which to relax at the end of a hard day's shopping.
-Personal shoppers can also be booked if you require retail assistance which adds to the convenience.
+Some even have spas and beauty salons where you can to relax at the end of a hard day's shopping.
+Personal shoppers can be booked if you require retail assistance which adds to the convenience.

-Department stores offer good after-sales service too so you can feel confident shopping from these stores and shipping or taking your purchases back home with you.
+Large department stores offer good after-sales service too so you can feel confident shopping from these stores and shipping or taking your purchases back home with you.

 Selfridges opened on Oxford Street in 1909 and underwent extensive refurbishments during the 1990s.
 The flagship store on London's Oxford Street is the second largest department store in the UK and is now a stunning, modern store that attracts top-end shoppers looking for designer goods.
-The store is stylish and contemporary and makes shopping an absolute pleasure.

-John Lewis opened his first store on Oxford Street in 1864 selling haberdashery before expanding to the current building in 1870.
+John Lewis opened its first store on Oxford Street in 1864, selling haberdashery before expanding to the current building in 1870.

-John Lewis is known for its keen pricing ("never knowingly undersold" is its mantra) and they stock nearly half a million products from perfume to luggage, and toys to TVs.
+John Lewis is known for its keen pricing ("never knowingly undersold" is its mantra) and they stock nearly half a million products from perfume to luggage and toys to TVs.
 The Oxford Street store was refurbished in 2001 and a basement food hall was added in 2007.
 There are several restaurants to choose from.

 Peter Jones on Sloane Square, Chelsea, is part of the same group.

 Harvey Nichols' flagship store opened in its present form on the corner of Knightsbridge and Sloane Street in the 1880s.
-There are eight floors of fashion, beauty, and home collections, with the fifth floor dedicated to food and restaurants.
+There are eight floors of fashion, beauty, and home collections, and the fifth floor is dedicated to food and restaurants.

 Debenhams stocks affordable ranges from a number of talented British designers such as Jasper Conran, Ben de Lisi, and Julien Macdonald.
 Debenhams has a large shoe department, an extensive lingerie section, and a cosmetics hall with all the top beauty brands represented.

-Dover Street Market is the brainchild of Commes des Garcon's founder, Rei Kawakubo, and it features over 50 designers in a six-story Georgian-fronted building in Mayfair.
-It really has that industrial thing going on with paint-splattered concrete floors and stairs and portable toilet changing rooms.
+Dover Street Market (DSM London) is the brainchild of Commes des Garcon's founder, Rei Kawakubo, and it features over 50 designers in a six-story Georgian-fronted building in Mayfair.
+It has an industrial vibe with paint-splattered concrete floors and stairs and portable toilet changing rooms.
 It's considered a hip place to shop and to be seen shopping.

-DSM seems most popular with Japanese visitors (whenever I visit).
-Remember, going to DSM is not just about shopping; The Rose Bakery on the top floor serves delicious treats.
+DSM seems most popular with Japanese visitors.
+The Rose Bakery on the top floor serves delicious treats.